-We are acting on feedback from BSC Parties to develop Elexon Support.
-It will transform how Elexon interacts with customers and manages service provision by making it easier to connect our customers with the expertise of Elexon colleagues.
+We have acted on feedback from BSC Parties to develop Elexon Support.
+It is transforming how Elexon interacts with customers and manages service provision by making it easier to connect our customers with the expertise of Elexon colleagues.

-The first phase of Elexon Support is the customer service management platform which will be available to customers in January 2024.
-It will elevate the way we manage customer service and make our support for customers more seamless.
+The first phase of Elexon Support is the customer service management platform which went live in January 2024.
+It has elevated the way we manage customer service and made our support for customers more seamless.

-The platform will provide end-to-end case management and give our customers greater visibility of their open queries with Elexon.
+The platform is providing end-to-end case management and allowing greater visibility of their open queries with Elexon.
 Working with our chosen provider, Service Now, the service is designed to be intuitive, ensuring quicker resolution by Elexon's experts of issues our customers face.